-It is expected that 12 to 20 fellowships will be awarded for the 2018-2019 academic year, ranging from $10,000 to $45,000 each, with actual levels of support depending on the duration of the overseas research period and the academic rank of the awardee.
-Support includes housing and living stipends; visa support; overseas health, accident, and evacuation insurance; archive access; logistical support and economy class travel to and from the fellow's academic home in the U.S. and the host city in Russia.
+Academic awards range from $10,000 to $45,000 each, with actual levels of support depending on the duration of the overseas research period and the academic rank of the awardee.
+Support includes housing and living stipends; visa support; overseas health, accident, and evacuation insurance; archive access; logistical support and economy class travel to and from the fellow's academic home in the US and the host city in Russia.
 Additional research-related travel (in-country) may be supported at the recommendation of the AFR Selection Committee.

 Applications and Inquiries

-The application deadline for the Academic Fellowships in Russia (AFR) Program is April 16, 2018.
-All application materials must be submitted by the application deadline.
-Please note that applicants must be U.S. citizens, and all AFR programs must take place between September 15, 2018 and August 31, 2019.
+The application deadline for the Academic Fellowships in Russia (AFR) Program is early December.
+Please note that applicants must be US citizens.
 Individuals interested in applying should check the program website for more information and access to the online application.

 Carnegie Corporation of New York